TrellixVulnTeam/swahilipython_SCMU/Doc/library/configparser.rst

 --------------

-This module provides the :class:`ConfigParser` class which implements a basic configuration language which provides a structure similar to what's found in Microsoft Windows INI files.
+This module provides the :class:`ConfigParser` kundi which implements a basic configuration language which provides a structure similar to what's found in Microsoft Windows INI files.
 You can use this to write Python programs which can be customized by end users easily.